EMSL-MONet/CommSciMtg_Nov23/Biogeochem/README.md

   •10 mins: Intro to the session (Whole group)

-    oIntroduce two sections (biogeochemistry data and respiration data)
+    o Introduce two sections (biogeochemistry data and respiration data)

-    oSet up guidelines and show data and examples.
+    o Set up guidelines and show data and examples.

   •30 mins: Students Explore Data (Three teams)

-    oUse a subset of data to explore biogeochemistry and respiration.
+    o Use a subset of data to explore biogeochemistry and respiration.

   •10 mins: Feedbacks and Discussion (Whole group)

-    o2 or 3 students share their findings
+    o 2 or 3 students share their findings

   •5 mins: Recap and Q&A